SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 ## Import Word documents using Simple Media upload

-It is possible to upload docx/odt/LaTeX documents and have the content automatically turned into HTML tools and image tools.
+It is possible to upload Microsoft Word (.docx), Libre Office, Open Office (.odt) and LaTeX documents and have the content automatically turned into RC HTML tools and image tools.

 To convert a document, open the Simple Media Tab and upload it in the "document" section of the upload dialog.
 It may take a few moments to